ryanrestine/HackTheBox_WriteUps/linux_machines/kotarak_notes.md

 ### Enumeration

 I'll kick off enumerating this box with an Nmap scan covering all TCP ports.
-Here I'll also use the `sC` and `-sV` flags to use basic scripts and to enumerate versions
+Here I'll also use the `-sC` and `-sV` flags to use basic scripts and to enumerate versions

 ```text
 ┌──(ryan㉿kali)-[~/HTB/Kotarak]